Skip to main content

 Timezone Support

-Every trigger has a timezone setting that determines when the cron expression fires relative to local time.
+Every schedule trigger has a timezone setting that determines when the cron expression fires relative to local time.
 The default is UTC.

 Set the timezone to match the intended audience or business hours.
 A trigger set to "every weekday at 9am" in America/New_York fires at 9:00 AM Eastern, regardless of UTC offset or daylight saving time changes.